 Epicurus did not say the swerve was directly involved in decisions.
 His critics, ancient and modern, have claimed mistakenly that Epicurus did assume "one swerve - one decision" and that "free " actions are uncaused.But following Aristotle, Epicurus thought human agents have the autonomous ability to transcend necessity and chance (both of which destroy responsibility), so that praise and blame are appropriate.
 This is a form of agent-causality.
 It answers the flawed standard argument against free will..

-...some things happen of necessity, others by chance, others through our own agency. ...necessity destroys responsibility and chance is uncertain; whereas our own actions are autonomous, and it is to them that praise and blame naturally attach.Alexander of Aphrodisias (c.150-210), the most famous commentator on Aristotle, writing 500 years after Aristotle's death, defended a view of moral responsibility we would call agent-causal libertarianism today, but with a strong sense of agent-causality.
+The Stoics and later the Christian church censored much of Epicurean thought and destroyed Epicurus' reputation as a "hedonist" and an atheistic believer in "chance."
+They led to the modern impression that Epicurus thought his chance "swerve" was his basis for free will.
+Philosophers today are astonishingly ignorant of Epicurus' actual position on agent autonomy.
+Can we correct this? ...some things happen of necessity, others by chance, others through our own agency. ...necessity destroys responsibility and chance is uncertain; whereas our own actions are autonomous, and it is to them that praise and blame naturally attach.Alexander of Aphrodisias (c.150-210), the most famous commentator on Aristotle, writing 500 years after Aristotle's death, defended a view of moral responsibility we would call libertarianism today, with a strong sense of agent-causality.
 Alexander believed that Aristotle was not a strict determinist like the Stoics, and Alexander himself argued that some events do not have pre-determined causes.
 In particular, man is responsible for self-caused decisions, and can choose to do or not to do something.
 For Alexander, as for Aristotle, a random event "for no reason" provides a fresh start or new beginning (ἀρχή) of a causal chain (ἄλυσις) that can not be traced back indefinitely.
 This effectively puts an end to the Stoic ideas of foreknowledge and pre-determination.
 In particular, he held that man is responsible for self-caused decisions, and can choose to do or not to do something.
 This appears to be not very different from the Stoic Chrysippus' idea that one can assent or dissent to an action.
 Chrysippus said actions are pre-determined (fated) but not necessitated.
 Alexander denied three things - necessity (ἀνάγκη), the foreknowledge of fated events that was part of the Stoic identification of God and Nature, and determinism in the sense of a sequence of causes that was laid down beforehand (προκαταβεβλημένος) or predetermined by antecedents (προηγουμένος).
 Alexander, following Aristotle and Epicurus, saw three main things causing events.
 They are necessity, chance, and agent-causality - what is "up to us"

 Most of the ancient thinkers recognized the obvious difficulty with chance (or an uncaused cause) as a source of human freedom.
 Even Aristotle described chance as a "cause obscure to human reason" (ἀιτιάν ἄδελον ἀνθρωπίνᾠ λογισμῶ).

 Actions caused by chance are simply random and we cannot feel responsible for them.
-But we do feel responsible.
+But we do feel responsible for our actions.
 Despite more than twenty-three centuries of philosophizing, most modern thinkers have not moved significantly beyond this core problem of randomness and free will for libertarians - the confused idea that free actions are caused directly by a random event.